Home Garden Tomatoes

 A single teaspoon of living soil can contain billions of bacteria, protozoa and fungi.
 When those soil microbes do what they do best--feed, reproduce and live--they produce mucilage or biofilm, which are nice words for slime.
 That slime is absolutely necessary to build good soil structure and maintain living soil...

 Don't wait too long to plant cool-season vegetables

 Radishes, carrots, broccoli and cauliflower all grow best in cool weather.
 That's why they're called cool-season crops.
 If they're not planted early enough, they won't have enough time to grow before Missouri's heat arrives.
 Too often, inexperienced gardeners will plant cool-season crops in May...

 Your source for weather, climate and agricultural developments worldwide with detailed charts and tables.
 (Updated Tuesdays by 4pm CT)

-in effect until 8:00 PM CDT on Saturday for Saline County and 36 other zones in Missouri
+in effect until 7:00 AM CDT for Clay County and 18 other zones in Missouri

 Among crop producers, harvesting a high-yielding crop is a benchmark for success.
 Various practices and tools are evaluated based on whether they maximize yields and improve profitability potential.
 At BigYield.us, we view supplementing micronutrient levels as one -- in many cases, untapped -- strategy to maximize yields. ...

 Soil serves as the foundation for growing plants.
 Conditioning it and optimizing soil health can pay dividends because healthy soil creates conditions for producing high-yielding, high-quality crops.
 We at BigYield.us recently introduced a soil conditioner made from humic and fulvic acids. ...